jellyfish-tom/TIL/readme.md

 I have not learned all those things below during one day.
 Ufff!
 Now when we have that one out the picture, we can keep going.
 I've named mine collection Things I Learnt.
-In another moment of honesty I would admit that I did that accidentaly.
+In another moment of honesty I would admit that I did that accidentaly and there is no evidence of that mistake anywhere, anymore.

+Talking about good introduction, huh?

 ## About